Pritiks23/nlweb-interactive-historical-worlds/README.md

 ## 📄 License

-MIT License - feel free to use this project as a foundation for your own NLWEB applications.
+MIT License - feel free to use this project as a foundation for your own educational applications.

 ---

-**Experience the power of NLWEB - where natural language meets interactive web technology to create meaningful learning experiences.**
+**Experience interactive historical learning - where engaging content meets modern web technology to create meaningful educational experiences.**

 *Visit the application at `http://localhost:3000` to explore human civilization through an interactive historical journey.*

+## 🧠 Microsoft NLWEB Features

+This application showcases Microsoft NLWEB technology through:

+- **🏷️ Semantic Entity Tagging**: Historical dates, empires, and civilizations are automatically identified and enhanced
+- **🔗 Contextual Linking**: Related regions and time periods are intelligently connected
+- **📊 Content Analysis**: Natural language processing provides readability scores and key phrase extraction
+- **✨ Dynamic Enhancement**: Content is enriched in real-time as users explore different historical periods

+## 📝 Note

+This project demonstrates Microsoft's NLWEB (Natural Language Web) technology integrated with modern React development.
+The NLWEB processor enhances historical content with semantic understanding while preserving the engaging, interactive learning experience.